karunakarrao/AWS/basics.md

 compute and networking services of AWS:
 ---------------------------------------------

+EC2 service:
-EC2 service:  Amazon elastic compute cloud or EC2 for short, provides virtual servers in the AWS cloud.
+Amazon elastic compute cloud or EC2 for short, provides virtual servers in the AWS cloud.
 You can launch one or thousands of instances simultaneously and only pay for what you use.
 There's a broad range of instant types with varying compute and memory capabilities and those will be optimized for different use cases.

-Amazon EC2 auto scaling: allows you to dynamically scale your Amazon EC2 capacity up or down automatically according to conditions that you define.
+Amazon EC2 auto scaling:
+allows you to dynamically scale your Amazon EC2 capacity up or down automatically according to conditions that you define.
 It can scale up or down by launching or terminating instances based on demand.
 It can also perform health checks on those instances and replace them when they become unhealthy.

+Amazon Lightsail:
-Amazon Lightsail:  it's the easiest way to launch virtual servers running applications in the AWS cloud.
+it's the easiest way to launch virtual servers running applications in the AWS cloud.
 AWS will provision everything you need including DNS management and storage to get you up and running as quickly as possible.

-Amazon elastic container service or ECS for short is:  a highly scalable high performance container management service for Docker containers.
+Amazon elastic container service or ECS: a highly scalable high performance container management service for Docker containers.
 The containers, they will run on a managed cluster of EC2 instances.

+AWS lambda:
-AWS lambda:  is a serverless service and lets you run code in the AWS cloud without having to worry about provisioning or managing that server.
+is a serverless service and lets you run code in the AWS cloud without having to worry about provisioning or managing that server.
 You just upload your code and AWS takes care of everything for you.
 So let's have a look at how we could use these services to deploy a web server in the AWS cloud.

 real-life example:
 Here we have the AWS cloud and our virtual private cloud or VPC located inside that and remember a VPC is our own private space within the AWS cloud and no one can enter that unless we allow them to enter it.
 We can launch an EC2 instance and that can be running our web application for example wordpress.